 - To understand the interrelation between education and other human rights.

-- To understand the provisions on education in the UN Convention on rights of the person with disabilities.
+- To understand the provisions on education by the UN Convention on rights of the person with disabilities.

 - To understand different perspectives on special education.